 Power Steering: How Does it Work?

-Power steering is arguably one of the greatest inventions of modern motoring – enabling even the feeble to drive giant 4x4s.
-It’s also what enabled car parks to start organising spaces into parallel bays rather than the original chevron shape you might see in old films.
+Power steering is arguably one of the greatest inventions of modern motoring – enabling even the most timid of drivers to get behind giant 4x4s.
+It’s also what enabled carparks to start organising spaces into parallel bays rather than the original chevron shape you might see in older films.
 The ability to turn large vehicles on tight turning circles made driving far safer, more accurate, and generally more pleasant.

-Power steering made driving more pleasant because, originally, car steering was completely mechanical.
-This meant that you had to physically put in enough power to turning the steering wheel to actually turn the car’s wheels – which meant that larger cars and family cars would often have comically large steering wheels, like steering a sailboat.
+Power Steering made driving more pleasant because, originally, car steering was completely mechanical.
+This meant that you had to physically put in enough power to turn the steering wheel to actually turn the car’s wheels – which meant that larger cars and family cars would often have comically large steering wheels, like that of a sailboat.

 A problem with this was that it made driving family cars, especially when filled with families, incredibly difficult.
 It was fine enough once you’d got going, but any manoeuvres required a lot of brute force at the steering wheel.

-While it has technically existed for almost a hundred years, power steering has gone through a few forms from purely mechanical, to hydraulic assisted, to its current electric form.
-And despite such a long history, it only took its current commercially viable form of Electric Power Steering in the early 2000s.
+While it has technically existed for almost a hundred years, Power Steering has gone through a few forms; from purely mechanical, to hydraulic assisted, to its current electric form.
+And despite such a long history, it only took the current, commercially viable, form of electric Power Steering in the early 2000s.

 How mechanical steering works

 The original form of steering, mechanical steering, works most commonly using the Rack & Pinion method.
-This features the “rack” which is a horizontal bar connecting the two wheels and the “pinion” which is a rotational mechanism that you turn by turning the steering wheel.
+The “rack” is a horizontal bar connecting the two wheels and the “pinion”, which is a rotational mechanism that you turn by turning the steering wheel.

 The rack is separate from the front axle but connects both wheels in such a way that when the rack is moved to one side, both wheels turn to a matching angle.

-The task here, of course, is to convert the rotational motion of a steering wheel into the lateral motion of wheels turning left or right.
+The task here is to convert the rotational motion of a steering wheel into the lateral motion of wheels turning left or right.
 Primitive steering methods, for example on horse-drawn carts, typically depended on designs much like boat rudders – similarly limited to the left-right motion – but this also made it much more of a task to stay centred when needed.

 The rack and pinion is essentially a gear, so that as you rotate the steering wheel, a toothed gear moves the pinion (and therefore the wheels) at the same rate.